 DEFINITIONS

-The following expressions are defined with respect to their intended meanings in the context of this MANUAL:
+The following expressions are defined with respect to their intended meanings in the context of this manual:

 Policies

 An expression of the will of the elected Board of Education or the school council.
 Although other statutes may have Board policy implications, the general scope of Board policies is defined by KRS 160.290 and KRS 160.340.
 The scope of council policies is defined by KRS 160.345.